-In 2022, there is a decrease in Scope 3 emissions related to reduced spending in the categories of purchased goods and services and capital asset investments, and an impact was recorded on the emissions factor of the high inflation figure recorded during the reporting period in the US.
+In 2023, there is a 26.30% decrease in Scope 3 emissions related to reduced spending in the categories of investments in capital and leasing assets, and an impact was recorded on the emissions factor of the high inflation figure recorded during the reporting period in the US.
 The reduction in indirect emissions related to energy and fuel consumption is closely related to that already described for Scopes 1 and 2.